cflint/CFLint/README.md

 # Versions

-See CHANGELOG.md for further information.
+See [CHANGELOG.md](./CHANGELOG.md) for further information.

 # Project and library organisation

 CFLint is a project developed and worked on by volunteers.
-When logging issues please be nice and considerate, we're here to help.
-We really appreciate fixes and improvements, feel free to talk to us and/or provide pull requests.
+When logging issues please, be nice and considerate.
+We're here to help.
+We really appreciate fixes and improvements, so feel free to talk to us and/or provide pull requests.

-/src/main contains the source code.
-Tests can be found in /src/test.
-CFLint relies heavily on the [CFParser](https://github.com/cfparser/cfparser) project as well as a bunch of 3rd party Java libraries.
+`/src/main` contains the source code.
+Tests can be found in `/src/test`.
+CFLint relies heavily on the [CFParser](https://github.com/cfparser/cfparser) project as well as a bunch of third-party Java libraries.

 The master branch is considered our stable codebase.
 Most of the development happens in the dev branch resp. local development branches for specific issues.

 # Building CFLint

 1. Fork the repository into your account and clone or download the codebase as a zip-file.
 2. Install the tooling of your choice and build via Gradle or Maven (deprecated).
-CFlint requires Java 8.
+CFLint requires Java 8.

     a.
 Gradle: execute

         gradlew build

     in the cflint directory

     b.
 Maven: execute

         mvn clean install

     in the cflint directory

-    Alternatively import the CFLint codebase into the IDE of your choice and use its respectively Gradle/Maven integration.
+    Alternatively, import the CFLint codebase into the IDE of your choice and use its respectively Gradle/Maven integration.
 This should work out of the box for Eclipse and IntelliJ users.

-# Using CFLint - Quickstart
+# Using CFLint - Quickstart Guide

-Get the latest version from [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Ccflint) or the [CFLint Github release page](https://github.com/cflint/CFLint/releases) or build the project.
+Get the latest version from [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Ccflint) or the [CFLint GitHub release page](https://github.com/cflint/CFLint/releases) or build the project.

 If you want to use CFLint from within another Maven project, use: